 Benefits of Tadasana or Mountain Pose

 - It increases Height.
-Also known as Palm tree pose, is outstanding amongst other Yoga stances to build tallness of the developing kids.
+Also known as the Palm tree pose, is outstanding amongst other Yoga stances to build the tallness of developing kids.

 - Not only abdominal fat but also play a huge role in reducing excess body fat.